YoShavon/YoShavon/README.md

 - 👋 Hi, I’m @YoShavon
-- 👀 I’m interested in Design, Software Engineering, Cybersecurity and Cloud Computing.
+- 👀 I’m interested in Design, Web dev, Software Engineering, Cybersecurity.

 <!---
 YoShavon/YoShavon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.